Rhoban/placo/docs/kinematics/loop_closures.rst

 In serial robots, forward kinematics is straightforward computation from the joints configuration.
 It is not the case for parallel robots.

-In that case, you might also want to use the solver with :func:`JointsTask <placo.JointsTask>` to move the joints of the robot and compute a forward kinematics.
+In that case, you might also want to use the solver with a :doc:`joints task <joints_task>` to move the joints while enforcing the loop closure constraint.
 Note that your initial configuration will affect the result, since this is a numerical solution and not an analytical one.

 If you want to do both state estimation and control, you might then want to instantiate multiple kinematic solver with different tasks sets.
 In the :doc:`examples gallery <examples_gallery>`, you can find both joint and task